Ronan Bennett: "Persons Unknown" trial and Wapping Autonomy Centre

 Bennett had been writing in prison to Iris Mills in Huddersfield, to which he moved after his release from Long Kesh, becoming involved with anarchist paper Black Flag.
 Bennett was arrested there with Mills, a New Zealand national, and after an illegal attempt to deport them was made, they moved to Paris, then London.
 In 1978, he was arrested, again with Iris Mills, for conspiracy to cause explosions with "persons unknown" and spent another 16 months in prison on remand.
 Bennett conducted his own defence, and he and his co-defendants were acquitted in 1979.
 In 1992, Bennett wrote a fictionalised account of what was known as the "Persons Unknown" Official Secrets Act trial, The Second Trial.
 Anarcho-punk band the Poison Girls recorded a song "Persons Unknown" and released it as a joint single with Crass to raise money for Bennett's anarchistic Wapping Autonomy Centre.
-Mills and Bennett found funding, then rebuilt and decorated the Centre, which did not last long, succumbing to vandalism by the punk fans it attracted.
+Mills and Bennett found funding, then rebuilt and decorated the centre, which did not last long, succumbing to vandalism by the punk fans it attracted.

 Later education and life

-He studied History at King's College London, receiving a first-class honours degree.
+Bennett studied history at King's College London, receiving a first-class honours degree.
 He later completed, in 1987, a doctorate on crime and law enforcement in 17th-century England, material he used in Havoc, in its Third Year.
-That same year he was hired as a researcher by Jeremy Corbyn MP, later Leader of the Labour Party, in a move that provoked controversy and security concerns.
+That same year, he was hired as a researcher by Jeremy Corbyn MP, later Leader of the Labour Party, in a move that provoked controversy and security concerns.

 Bennett lives in London with his family.
 His partner since his time at King's College and wife since 2003 was Georgina Henry, former deputy editor of The Guardian and editor of guardian.co.uk, the newspaper's website; Henry died in February 2014 from sinus cancer.
 Bennett discussed the loss of his wife in a BBC Radio 3 programme, Private Passions.

-Since 2006 Bennett has co-hosted a regular Monday chess column with Daniel King in The Guardian, which seeks to be instructive, rather than topical.
+From 2006 to 2012, Bennett co-hosted a regular Monday chess column with Daniel King in The Guardian, which seeks to be instructive, rather than topical.
 Through test positions taken from actual games, their amateur and expert assessments of the possible continuations are discussed and compared.
 It has been supposed that Nigel Short's column was axed to make way for the new feature and the justification for this change has been the subject of some debate in chess circles.